thegetty/quire-docs/content/caa.md

 *Create enduring, discoverable, book-like publishing projects in a sustainable way*

 Quire is a digital publishing tool developed by [Getty](https://getty.edu).
-It is free to use and ideal for museums, universities, academic journals, and digital art historians looking to produce scholarly, highly illustrated publications in multiple formats (website, PDF, e-book, print.)
+It is free to use and ideal for museums, universities, academic journals, and digital humanists looking to produce scholarly, highly illustrated publications in multiple formats (website, PDF, e-book, print.)

 [View Our Fact Sheet](/downloads/quire-fact-sheet.pdf)